rust-lang/blog.rust-lang.org/content/inside-rust/call-for-testing-hint-mostly-unused.md

 I'm pleased to announce, and call for testing of, the nightly-only `rustc` `-Zhint-mostly-unused` option, and the corresponding nightly Cargo features `profile.hint-mostly-unused` and `hints.mostly-unused`.
-These options can help accelerate your Rust compile time in some cases, by avoiding compilation of items from your dependencies that you aren't using.
+These options can help accelerate your Rust compile time in some cases, by avoiding code generation for items from your dependencies that you aren't using.
 Your feedback will help evaluate these features and make progress towards stabilizing them in the future.